anothrNick/github-tag-action/README.md

 - **GITHUB_TOKEN** **_(required)_** - Required for permission to tag the repo.
 - **DEFAULT_BUMP** _(optional)_ - Which type of bump to use when none explicitly provided (default: `minor`).
-- **DEFAULT_BRANCH** _(optional)_ - Overwrite the default branch its read from Github Runner env var but can be overwritten (default: `$GITHUB_BASE_REF`).
+- **DEFAULT_BRANCH** _(optional)_ - Overwrite the default branch its read from GitHub Runner env var but can be overwritten (default: `$GITHUB_BASE_REF`).
 Strongly recommended to set this var if using anything else than master or main as default branch otherwise in combination with history full will error.
 - **WITH_V** _(optional)_ - Tag version with `v` character.
 - **RELEASE_BRANCHES** _(optional)_ - Comma separated list of branches (bash reg exp accepted) that will generate the release tags.
 Other branches and pull-requests generate versions postfixed with the commit hash and do not generate any tag.
 Examples: `master` or `.*` or `release.*,hotfix.*,master` ...
 - **CUSTOM_TAG** _(optional)_ - Set a custom tag, useful when generating tag based on f.ex FROM image in a docker image. **Setting this tag will invalidate any other settings set!**